 Automation of your software release and deployment is, thus, key to yours as well as all modern businesses.
 After all, it is what’s responsible for bringing out the best software.
 This DevOps trend is all set to dominate the world of software development in the future.
 Continuous testing

 With the development of the DevOps market, more DevOps automation tools are expected to roll out.
 This will require developers to be skilled in differentiating ones that have features and can be easily automated from those that would need an engineer.

 Site reliability engineering is one of the hottest DevOps trends in the software development and engineering market today, with the most popular places for site reliability engineering being Houston, TX, and San Jose, CA. The most common industries that rely on SRE include manufacturing, technology, and energy.

 Site reliability engineering is in huge demand for organizations striving to create robust, reliable, highly scalable, and secure software that leverages automation and performance monitoring.

-SRE provides the ability to withstand dramatic changes, hardware or software failures, and in many cases it even allows self-diagnosis and correction due to the distributed nature of the network services.
+SRE provides the ability to withstand dramatic changes, and hardware or software failures, and in many cases, it even allows self-diagnosis and correction due to the distributed nature of the network services.